ray7yu/laundr-portal/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Collaborating with [Laundr](https://www.laundr.io/), this project's aim was to build an administrative portal that allows Laundr employees to seamlessly view relevant data about their operations through a web browser.
-Various types of information can be viewed within the portal, including users, orders, and general Laundr subscriptions.
-Each of these are similarly displayed with several desired paramaters, such as weight information for a current order or whether a subscription is still active at the moment.
-The data is stored on MongoDB atlas, and basic user authentication is implemented to protect confidential information.
+The goal of the project was to build and deploy a portal that allows the client, a [Laundr](https://www.laundr.io/) administrator, to seamlessly view relevant data about the operations of Laundr through a browser.
+The main pages, Users, Orders, and Subscriptions, are tables in which the columns are the attributes and the rows are the entries from the MongoDB database.
+The dashboard, which is the default page, includes 3 graphs that show subscriber count, orders processed, and weight processed.
+These graphs also contain filters that allow the administrator specify how they wish to view them.

 ### Built With
 * [React](https://reactjs.org/)